Kamilcuk/nomad-tools/README.md

   filtered.

 Options:
-  -h, --help  Show this message and exit.
+  --help  Show this message and exit.
-  --version   Print program version then exit.

 ```